HistoryAtState/hsg-project/README.md

 ## Notes

 - This has been tested with Mac OS X 10.11, Amazon Linux, and oXygen 17.1
-- To add a repository, add its info to build.properties
+- To add a repository, add its info to `build/build.properties`
 - Pull requests welcome